Skip to content

 Type narrowing

 The default type of the catch block parameter error is unknown.
 The unknown is a kind of top type that was introduced in TypeScript version 3 to be the type-safe counterpart of any.
-Anything is assignable to unknown, but unknown isn’t assignable to anything but itself and any without a type assertion or a control flow-based narrowing.
+Anything is assignable to unknown, but unknown isn’t assignable to anything but itself and any without a type assertion or a control flow-based type narrowing.
 Likewise, no operations are permitted on an unknown without first asserting or narrowing it to a more specific type.

 Both the possible causes of exception (wrong operator or division by zero) will throw an Error object with an error message, that our program prints to the user.